GenericMappingTools/gmt/branches/plugins/doc/rst/source/GMT_Docs.rst

 `mgd77track <supplements/mgd77/mgd77track.html>`_ which can be used to extract information or data values from or plot marine geophysical data files in the ASCII MGD77 or netCDF MGD77+ formats [36]_).
 This package has replaced the old **mgg** package.
 The package is maintained by Paul Wessel.

 misc: Miscellaneous tools
 -------------------------

-At the moment, this package contains the programs `dimfilter <supplements/misc/dimfilter.html>`_, which is an extension of `grdfilter <grdfilter.html>`_ in that it allows for spatial directional filtering and `gmtdigitize <supplements/misc/gmtdigitize.html>`_, which provides a GMT interface to a digitizing tablet via a serial port.
+At the moment, this package contains the program `dimfilter <supplements/misc/dimfilter.html>`_, which is an extension of `grdfilter <grdfilter.html>`_ in that it allows for spatial directional filtering.
 The package is maintained by Paul Wessel.

 potential: Geopotential tools
 -----------------------------